-New project management articles published on the web during the week of September 11 – 17.
-And this week’s video: the folks at MePIN provide a little background on the GDPR, if it’s not already on your radar.
-Just 2 minutes, safe for work.
+New project management articles published on the web during the week of November 13 – 19.
+And this week’s video: David Dunning (of the Dunning-Kruger Effect) explains why incompetent people think they’re amazing.
+5 minutes, safe for work.

 Must read (or Listen)!

 Bethany Marz Crystal says that the way to battle sexism and harassment is by improving the social feedback loop—call out the behaviors when they happen.
 4 minutes to read.

 Todd Williams interprets recent statistics that paint a dismal picture of corporate failure to execute on strategy and goals.
 4 minutes to read.

 Ryan Ogilvie notes that simply asking for feedback at service completion doesn’t help if you haven’t got a strategy to manage and act on that feedback.
 3 minutes to read.

 Elizabeth Harrin explains how to use graphics, pictures, graphs, and charts to communicate project information.
 5 minutes to read, with a link to her white paper on the subject.

 Erik van Hurk explains why we should set the Status Date and automatically update the project schedule when US MS Project.
 5 minutes to read.

 Harry Hall tutors us on planning for project risk management.
 2 minutes to read.

 Kiron Bondale suggests that we listen for the Cassandras, those subject matter experts who warn of impending risks and issues, even if they seem unlikely.
 3 minutes to read.